 Content - General - Stay Connected

-Kingston's city council has reviewed and recommended a 2017 tax-supported operating budget of $359 million, a capital budget of $43 million and utility-related operating budgets of $93 million.
+Kingston's city council has reviewed and recommended a 2018 tax-supported operating budget of $378 million, a capital budget of $58 million and utility-related operating budgets of $95 million.
 The municipal operating budget incorporates a 2.5 per cent tax rate increase – one per cent of which is earmarked for capital infrastructure.
-The budget will go to council for final approval on Tuesday, Dec.
-20.
+Budget bylaws will go to council for final approval on Tuesday, Dec.
+19.

-With this budget, City staff maintained a 2.5 per cent tax rate increase as directed by council.
+The budget reflects council-endorsed strategic priorities within a 2.5 per cent tax rate increase target as directed by council.